-- .01 It is the policy of the College to grant an institutional tuition and partial fees waivers to members of the Board of Directors and Board of Trustees and to full-time regular employees and to their legal spouse and legal children.
-Legal children defined as biological, legally adopted, legal guardianship, and step-children. - .02 Waivers are granted after satisfactory completion of employee probationary period.
-If a Board member is appointed during the semester, the waiver is granted starting the first full semester of enrollment after appointment. - .03 The student granted a waiver must maintain satisfactory academic progress as defined by the College catalog. - .04 Institutional tuition waivers are considered a resource applied to the student's financial aid budget. - .05 Only Student Activities Fee will be waived.
-No other fees will be waived for any type of waiver. - .06 Any other type of balance that is not waived will remain on the individual's account.
+.01 It is the policy of the College to grant an institutional tuition and partial fees waivers to members of the Board of Directors and Board of Trustees and to full-time regular employees and to their legal spouse and legal children.
+Legal children defined as biological, legally adopted, legal guardianship, and step-children.

+.02 Waivers are granted after satisfactory completion of employee probationary period.
+If a Board member is appointed during the semester, the waiver is granted starting the first full semester of enrollment after appointment.

+.03 Waivers begin at the start of each semester.

+.04 The student granted a waiver must maintain satisfactory academic progress as defined by the College catalog.

+.05 Institutional tuition waivers are considered a resource applied to the student's financial aid budget.

+.06 Only Student Activities Fee and Technology Fee will be waived.
+No other fees will be waived for any type of waiver.

+.07 Any other type of balance that is not waived will remain on the individual's account.
 Examples include but are not limited to lost library books, lost or damaged textbooks, or lost calculator.